jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Vizier.
 At any time you choose within one year of drawing this card, you can ask a question in meditation and mentally receive a truthful answer to that question.
 Besides information, the answer helps you solve a puzzling problem or other dilemma.
 In other words, the knowledge comes with wisdom on how to apply it.

 The Void.
 This black card spells disaster.
 Your soul is drawn from your body and contained in an object in a place of the DM’s choice.
 One or more powerful beings guard the place.
-While your soul is trapped in this way, your body is [[incapacitated]].
-A [[wish]] spell can’t restore your soul, but the spell reveals the location of the object that holds it.
+While your soul is trapped in this way, your body is [[Incapacitated]].
+A [[Wish]] spell can’t restore your soul, but the spell reveals the location of the object that holds it.
 You draw no more cards.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#Defender)[Defender](https://www.dndbeyond.com/magic-items/5384-defender)